-- The luggage compartment cover is in the unfolded position or the semifolded position.
+The luggage compartment cover is in the unfolded position or the semifolded position.

-especially heavy or solid objects on the luggage cover.
+Do not place any objects, especially heavy or solid objects on the luggage compartment cover.
 These may pose a risk to the vehicle occupants if the driver has to brake suddenly or if the vehicle is involved in an accident.

-- The luggage cover is removed.
+The luggage cover is removed.